HORIBAEzSpecSDK/dotnet-sdk/README.md

 The raw data will be in the shape of **Dictionary<string, object>** you will be able to extract the interesting data as per your needs.

-However, if you want to just be able to use JSON deserialization functionality to work with typed object, you can take a look at the [**Horiba.Sdk.Tests.AcquisitionDescription.cs**](https://github.com/ThatsTheEnd/horiba-dotnet-sdk/blob/main/Horiba.Sdk.Tests/AcquisitionDescription.cs) class and use it to deserialize the data into.
+However, if you need to use JSON deserialization functionality to work with typed objects, you can take a look at the [**Horiba.Sdk.Tests.AcquisitionDescription.cs**](https://github.com/ThatsTheEnd/horiba-dotnet-sdk/blob/main/Horiba.Sdk.Tests/AcquisitionDescription.cs) class and use it to deserialize the data into.

 ```csh
 var parsedData = JsonConvert.DeserializeObject<List<AcquisitionDescription>>(acquisitionRawData.ToString());